 PayPal is one of the top digital currency exchanges in the world.
-Most everyone has heard of PayPal and has used it at least once to receive or make a payment.
+Nearly everyone has heard of PayPal and has used it at least once to receive or make a payment.
 Many online vendors allow payments through PayPal.
-Their notoriety also makes PayPal and its customers targets for scams and fraud.
+The platform’s reach and trustworthiness also make its users enticing targets for PayPal scams and fraud.

 PayPal, although very popular, is not the most secure payment service around.
-PayPal is well known, so that makes it easier to trick unsuspecting customers using phishing emails, malicious websites, fake social media ads, and spoofed links to bilk money or personal information out of them.
-Sometimes they want your username and password; other times, they simply get you to pay for things you never wanted.
-Some of the most common scams on PayPal are:
+PayPal is well known, so that makes it easier for scammers to trick unsuspecting customers using phishing emails, malicious websites, fake social media ads, and spoofed links.

-What to Do and How to Respond to Advance fee fraud
+What to Do and How to Respond to Paypal Scam Emails

 First, if you receive an email that looks like it comes from PayPal, investigate the real “sender’s email address.”
 Unless it comes from paypal.com, it’s not legitimate.
 If they ask you to click a link, fill out any forms, or pay a fee, it’s a scam.
 Do not give out your information to anyone who requests it.
 Remember, if it sounds too good to be true, it probably is.
 No one gives you millions for nothing.